chipguyhere/SimplDiagnosticSend/README.md

 Since this is based on the TCP/IP Server symbol in SIMPL, the Crestron processor will wait for an incoming TCP connection from a client application elsewhere on the network.
-Upon connection, the Crestron processor will immediately provide a stream of diagnostic information over that connection.
+Upon connection, the Crestron processor will immediately provide a stream of diagnostic information over that connection, starting with the current value of each signal, and then providing real-time updates as they happen, so long as the connection remains open.

 Communication is one-way -- anything sent to the Crestron processor will be ignored.
 Only one connection is allowed at a time (a limitation of the SIMPL TCP/IP Server symbol).
-A second connection attempt will be rejected if the first one is still alive.
+A second connection attempt will be rejected if the first one is still active.

 # Data format

-When an incoming TCP connection is opened, these modules will send the value of the symbols, as plain text, terminated with CR+LF, as follows:
+When an incoming TCP connection is opened, these modules will send the current value of the symbols, as plain text, terminated with CR+LF, in the following format.
+Another line will be provided each time a signal's value is changed or updated.

 ## Digital Signals